10 Things You Can Do With Google Search Console

 2. Learn common keywords people use to find you.

-Anyone that finds your website through search used a specific search term to get there.
+Anyone that finds your website through organic search used a specific search term to get there.
 Google Search Console shows you the most common keywords bringing people to your website.

 In the traditional Google Search Console view, you’ll find this information by clicking on the Search Analytics bar in the middle of the page in the main dashboard.